RantAI-dev/Book3-DSAR/content/docs/Part-VI/Chapter-36.md

 # 📘 Chapter 36: Probabilistic and Randomized Algorithms

 </center>
+{{% alert icon="💡" context="info" %}}

-> "To me, a good algorithm is a beautiful thing, but its beauty is often in its simplicity.
-The most complex algorithms are those that use randomization effectively to simplify otherwise complex problems." – Donald E. Knuth
+<strong>"<em>To me, a good algorithm is a beautiful thing, but its beauty is often in its simplicity.
+The most complex algorithms are those that use randomization effectively to simplify otherwise complex problems.</em>" — Donald E. Knuth</strong>
+{{% /alert %}}

 {{% alert icon="📘" context="success" %}}
 <p style="text-align: justify;">